NieneB/InternshipReport/index.md

 Leaflet is a web-map service WMS,that returns geo-referenced rasterized maps or tiles.
 In this context a map is considered a two-dimensional visualization of features in the common formats jpeg or tiff.
 Leaflet is open-source JavaScript library for  interactive maps. (http://leafletjs.org)

-Leaflet currently compete with OpenLayers only with respect to the display of map tiles, because OpenLayers offers much more functionality when it comes to interactive and vector-based map- ping tools.
-Also MapFish provides much more capabilities.
-For this was not needed for this application, the choice was made for using Leaflet, being light and simple.

-Leaflet also has the applicability to install plugins.
-For letting the user change the background map, the MiniMap plugin was used.

-For building the transect line, d3 is used.
-A graphic drawing package.
-The transect line is therefor not a geographic representation but more information display.
-The geo-data is retained in the underlying data.

 ### Interactive geospatial visualization
 Interactivity is one of the key aspects of web-based geo visualization.
 Interaction is considered as one of the key characteristics of geo-visualization, a map is nowadays seen as an interactive interface.
 Interactivity lets the user explore the geo-data and be in control and not depended on the cartographer.
 Interaction empowers the viewer/user to modify the data display.
 (Dibiase et al., 1992; Nöllenburg, 2007; Ogao & Kraak, 2002)The full potential of interaction in geo visualization lies in linking multiple views of the same data on the screen.
 Interactive visualization gives the control of the animation to the user, they engage in sorting, highlighting, filtering and transforming.
 The level of detail displayed and the speed can be determined, so information is less likely to be missed.
 Also called, Guided discovery.